 The ILDP is held in conjunction with ARTBA’s annual Federal Issues Program (FIP) and the Transportation Construction Coalition (TCC) Washington Fly-In.

 Admission to the ILDP is a competitive process.

-- Nominees should be ages 30-50 and have at least three years of experience in the transportation design and construction industry, have made a significant contribution to the work of his or her firm, and shown evidence of strong leadership potential for the industry.
+- Nominees should be between ages 30-50, have at least three years of experience in the transportation design and construction industry, have made a significant contribution to the work of his or her firm, and shown evidence of strong leadership potential for the industry.

 - To be considered for admission, candidates must be nominated by a sponsor and submit a completed application form.

 Admission to the ILDP is competitive.
 A letter of nomination and recommendation written by a principal of the firm, a senior executive within the governmental agency, or a senior-level faculty member at the university which employs the applicant must accompany each application.

 Applications must be received at ARTBA’s offices in Washington, D.C., by Wednesday, April 1.

 Access the nomination form, or contact ARTBA’s Nick Goldstein at 202.683.1005 with any questions.